Ethnic minorities in Azerbaijan: General representation in public and political life

-Assimilation
+Forced assimilation

 According to the 1998 book “Linguistic Minorities in Central and Eastern Europe”:

 The Russian expert on the nationalities issue, Valery Tishkov, stated that Azerbaijan is one of the biggest assimilators of the former Soviet republics, the other two being Georgia and Uzbekistan.

 According to Radio Free Europe organization's analyst Liz Fuller, several Azerbaijan's ethnic representatives (such as Magomed Guseinov from the Avar National Council) have voiced public concern about forced assimilation and ethnic cleansing in order to ensure the predominance of Azerbaijani Turks in the country over Lezghins, Avars, Talysh, Tats, Kurds and other minorities.

 Armenians

-The vast majority of Armenians in Azerbaijan live in territory controlled by the break-away region Nagorno-Karabakh.
-Non-official sources estimate that the number Armenians living on Azerbaijani territory outside Nagorno-Karabakh is around 2,000 to 3,000, and almost exclusively comprises persons married to Azeris or of mixed Armenian-Azeri descent.
+The vast majority of Armenians in Azerbaijan lived in Nagorno-Karabakh.
+However they now number about 20 people, with a sizablely larger number in Azerbaijani prisons.
+Non-official sources estimate that the number Armenians living on Azerbaijani territory outside Nagorno-Karabakh not in prison is around 2,000 to 3,000, and almost exclusively comprises persons married to Azeris or of mixed Armenian-Azeri descent.
 The number of Armenians who are likely not married to Azeris and are not of mixed Armenian-Azeri descent are estimated at 645 (36 men and 609 women) and more than half (378 or 59 per cent of Armenians in Azerbaijan outside Nagorno-Karabakh) live in Baku and the rest in rural areas.
 They are likely to be the elderly and sick, and probably have no other family members.
 Armenians in Azerbaijan are at a great risk as long as the Nagorno-Karabakh conflict remains unsettled.